 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for JDcom Inc. To summarize, we found that JDcom Inc ranked in the 85th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 980.5%.
+We started the process of determining a valid price forecast for JDcom Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that JDcom Inc ranked in the 85th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 1015.5% on a DCF basis.
 The most interesting components of our discounted cash flow analysis for JDcom Inc ended up being:

-The business' balance sheet reveals debt to be 3% of the company's capital (with equity being the remaining amount).
-Approximately merely 9.75% of US stocks with free cash flow have a lower reliance on debt in their capital structure.
+The business' balance sheet reveals debt to be 2% of the company's capital (with equity being the remaining amount).
+Approximately only 8.6% of US stocks with free cash flow have a lower reliance on debt in their capital structure.

 Terminal Growth Rate in Free Cash Flow